8 Best Natural Methods to Treat Digestive Problems

 Herbal infusions have several advantages when it comes to digestive problems: they adsorb gases, reduce stress, help blood flow to the digestive system and eliminate various pollutants.
 Using herbs is recommended for those suffering from constipation or diarrhea, intestinal infections, irritable bowel and ulcers.

-Make infusion of lemon balm, chamomile, rosemary, peppermint and fennel seeds.
+Make infusion of lemon balm, chamomile, peppermint and fennel seeds.
 Steep for ten minutes in hot water, strain and drink.
 It is recommended to do this at least three times a day.
 Please note that heartburn sufferers should avoid peppermint that increase gastric pH.
+Also refer to my article about the top 10 herbs to improve digestion.

-If you are interested in herbal remedies, you can find very useful information in the Herbal Remedies Guide, that will teach you how to treat common ailments using herbs.
+If you are interested in herbal remedies, you can find very useful information in my e-book the Herbal Remedies Guide, that will teach you how to treat common ailments using herbs.

 2. Consume friendly bacteria and digestive enzymes

-Probiotic bacteria strengthen the intestine by handling pollutants that penetrate through the intestine, and digestive enzymes help improve digestion processes.
+Probiotic bacteria strengthen the intestine by handling pollutants that penetrate the intestine, and digestive enzymes such as bromelain and papain help improve digestion processes.
 Probiotic bacteria can be found naturally in yogurt enriched with these bacteria, or you can purchase a supplement in health food stores.
-Digestive enzymes are more difficult to get through food, but you can find still a small amount of them in pineapple and papaya.
+Digestive enzymes are more difficult to get through food, but you can find still a small amount of them in pineapple and papaya (find here a delicious recipe for digestive smoothie).

 3. Handle emotional stress

 Many digestive problems result from stressful lifestyle.
-Women especially suffer from it, and the common and best known disorder is irritable bowel syndrome.
-Finding the causes of the stress and treating them of will regulate the digestion in the body.
-You can relieve stress through therapies such as acupuncture or reflexology, combining herbs with calming properties like lemon balm and hops, and the use of soothing essential oils like lavender or myrtle oil.
+Women especially suffer from it, and the common and best known disorder is irritable bowel syndrome (IBS).
+Finding the causes of the stress and treating them will regulate the digestion process in the body.
+You can relieve stress through therapies such as acupuncture or reflexology, combining herbs with calming properties like lemon balm and hops, and the use of soothing essential oils like lavender or chamomile oil.
+You can find more information in my article about 14 effective natural remedies for stress and anxiety.

 4. Change eating habits